 Justice at Michigan Supreme Court

-Justice Bernstein is a member of the Michigan Supreme Court, known for his advocacy in disability rights.
+Justice Bernstein is a member of the Michigan Supreme Court and an advocate for disability rights.

-Professor of Law and Director at Jewish Law Institute at Touro Law Center
+Professor of Law and Director at Jewish Law Institute, Touro Law Center

-Professor Levine is the Director of the Jewish Law Institute at Touro Law Center, organizing the conference.
+Professor Levine is the Director of the Jewish Law Institute at Touro Law Center and an organizer of the conference.

 Event Details